Anthropic News

 Worked examples maintained by the labs themselves.
 Skim the recent commits for new patterns and integrations.

 Notebooks for tool use, retrieval, classification, agents, and Claude-specific patterns.
-The reference we copy from when teaching.
+The reference I copy from when teaching.

 Long-running collection of working examples for the OpenAI API.
 Strong on evals and structured outputs.